mario-santoro/WordCountMPI/README.md

 Programming language used is C with OpenMPI.
 The execution is done on a Cluster with EC2 machines (AWS services).

-<br>Problem Description</br> The word count is the number of words in a document or passage of text.
-Word
+<b>Problem Description</b>
-counting may be needed when a text is required to stay within specific numbers of words.
+The word count is the number of words in a document or passage of text.
+Word counting may be needed when a text is required to stay within specific numbers of words.
 This may particularly be the case in academia, legal proceedings, journalism, and advertising.
 Word count is commonly used by translators to determine the price of a translation job.
 Word counts may also be